-This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

 Coconut oil can help reduce this friction and discomfort.
-As a bonus, it’s really good for your skin.

 Coconut oil, commonly called MCT oil (medium chain triglyceride), is commonly used in our NICUs to add fat into the diet of premature infants.
 It consists primarily of 6-12 carbon atom free fatty acid triglycerides which are easily digested by all neonates and older children.
 It is an ideal triglyceride for infants.